 What Is Passive Income?

-dive into the ins and outs of owning a rental home, you should be familiar with the concept of passive income.
+Before we dive into the ins and outs of owning a rental home, you should be familiar with the concept of passive income.

-income is money you earn without exerting a lot of effort.
+Passive income is money you earn without exerting a lot of effort.
 While it does require some money and time initially, passive income will become easier to rake in over time.

 Most people are familiar with passive income in terms of investing in the stock market, but owning a rental property is another way you can earn it.